 Step 1 – Registration with the NMC

-It is a requirement that you have a valid NMC registration at the time of attending any Botox and Filler training course.
+It is a requirement that you have a valid NMC registration at the time of attending any Botox training for nurses.
 If your NMC registration has lapsed you will need to re-register before booking.
 It doesn’t matter what area of nursing you work in whether it’s mental health or midwifery you can still attend a Botox training course as long as we see proof of your current valid registration.

 Step 2 – Prescribing the Botox